Kuanzhaipcx/SHPNeXT/README.md

 # SHPNeXT
 SHPNeXT: Enhanced Tongue Image Segmentation Across Multi-scale and Variable Resolutions for Traditional Chinese Medicine

+This repository only stores relevant code for the methods proposed in this paper.
-The relevant experimental code of this paper relies on the open source library
+Another experimental code of this paper relies on the open source library

 ```
 MMsegmentation: https://github.com/open-mmlab/mmsegmentation.git